 L.A.
-Is Honoring Victims of Traffic Collisions With “Rainbow Halos”
+Is Honoring Victims Of Traffic Collisions With “Rainbow Halos”

-The Art Project That Memorialized Those Killed on the Streets of Los Angeles
+The Art Project That Memorialized Those Killed On The Streets Of Los Angeles

-What Do These Halo Rainbows SymbolizeLAist reports on the installation of “rainbow halos” throughout the greater Los Angeles area.
+LAist reports on the installation of “rainbow halos” throughout the greater Los Angeles area.
 These are multicolored discs mounted in a way that allows the sun to shine through them, reflecting a rainbow on the road below.
 These are placed at intersections where road users have been killed.
 In Sherman Oaks, for example, a halo was mounted at the intersection of Woodman Avenue and Addison Street to remember a sixteen-year-old jogger who was struck and killed there.
-The victim was a cross country runner at Notre Dame High School.
+The victim was a cross-country runner at Notre Dame High School.
 His promising future was cut short when he was struck and killed on a run.

-The Disappointing Results of Project Vision Zero
+The Results Of Project Vision Zero

 traffic-memorial-locations-los-angeles-county

-Looking Forward to a Safer Future
+Looking Forward To A Safer Future

-Far too many Los Angelenos suffer serious injury and death in car accidents.
-It is important for injury victims and their families to hold negligent drivers accountable for their conduct, and to hold negligent construction companies and city agencies accountable for road conditions that endanger the public.
-Call (888) 488-1391 to schedule your free consultation with an experienced California injury lawyer at Arash Law.
-Our experienced pedestrian and Los Angeles bike accident lawyers have over twenty years of experience.
-We have collected over 200 million dollars for clients in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.
-We fight for injury victims and their families.
-Our award-winning law firm also has top-notch car accident lawyers.
-Additionally, we have reputable attorneys for truck crashes, motorcycle accidents, dog bite claims, slip-and-falls, and other personal injury cases.
+Many Los Angelenos have suffered serious injury and death in car accidents.
+It is advisable for injury victims and their families to seek accountability from negligent drivers for their actions.
+They may also seek to hold negligent construction companies and city agencies responsible for road conditions that endanger the public.
+Call (888) 488-1391 to schedule your free initial consultation with an experienced California injury lawyer at Arash Law.

 Credit Image: Rainbow Halos by LADOT